NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 * Vaccine and batch details (if a vaccine or batch is not available to select, an administrator or lead administrator will need to add it the 'Vaccines' section of RAVS)
 * Eligibility (asked for all vaccinations except pertussis)
 * Location type (only asked for COVID-19)

-### Patient details
-You’ll then be asked for the patient’s NHS number so we can look up the patient’s details and vaccination history.

-If you do not have the patient’s NHS number, you can search for a patient using their name, date of birth and postcode.

-#### Postcodes
+* Patient's NHS number or details

+> [!NOTE]
-You must use upper case letters and a space when you enter a postcode.
-For example, SW1A 2AA
+> You must use upper case letters and a space when you enter a postcode.
+For example, SW1A 2AA.
+>

-If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.
+> If the patient is homeless, you can try searching with the postcode ZZ99 3VZ.

+As this point we look up the patient's details and vaccination history.

-#### If no match is found
+If a match is found you’ll be shown the patient's details and vaccination history.

-If no match is found for the details you enter, you have the option to record a vaccination without an NHS number.
+If no match is found for the details entered, you have the option to record a vaccination without an NHS number.

-### Vaccination history

-Once the patient has been found, you’ll be shown their details and vaccination history.

-The vaccination history only shows some NHS vaccinations given in England.
-Currently it includes COVID-19, flu and RSV, plus some pertussis, pneumococcal and MMR records.

-### Warnings

-You may see a warning if there is some important information to consider.
-For example, if the patient’s vaccination history suggests they are not due for a vaccination.
+You may also see a warning if there is some important information to consider.
 But the warning will not prevent you from continuing.

-### The last few questions

 Next you'll be asked: